Auto-correlative weak-value amplification under strong noise background: Numerical Results

+{ 3).
+Note that we obtain $\rm SNR^{*}=0.5 SNR$ in the AWVA scheme by assuming that noise occurs after the beamsplitter.
+When the noises occur throughout the optical path, the value of $\rm SNR^{*}$ will be obtained in the range $\rm 0.5 SNR < SNR^{*} < SNR$.
+As shown in Fig.~\ref{Fig:scheme12sensitivity}, the results corresponding to $\rm 0.5 SNR < SNR^{*} < SNR$ are equivalent to shifting the curve to the right and lead to a smaller error bar compering to the results with $\rm SNR^{*}=0.5 SNR$.
+Therefore, the AWVA scheme performs the WVA scheme no matter where the noise appears. }

-In conclusion, the advantage of the scheme with the VWVA technique is more obvious when the SNR is lower.
-Note that the statistical errors in the VWVA scheme get bigger when SNR is lower.
-Therefore, there is also a lower limit (corresponding to the minimum SNR) to how effective the VWVA scheme can be measured.
+In conclusion, the advantage of the scheme with the AWVA technique is more obvious when the SNR is lower.
+Note that the statistical errors in the AWVA scheme get larger when SNR is lower.
+Therefore, there is also a lower limit (corresponding to the minimum SNR) to how effective the AWVA scheme can be measured.